farishan/rust-playground/hello_cargo/README.md

 # Hello from Cargo!

 This is a "Hello, World!" program written in Rust with Cargo.
 The purpose is to learn Cargo as system and package manager.
-I learn to compile/build and check with Cargo.
+I learn to create new project (`cargo new project_dir` or `cargo_init` inside `project_dir`), also compile/build and check with Cargo.
 [Source](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html)

 ## Requirements